nprapps/app-template/README.md

 About this template
 -------------------

 This template provides a a project skeleton suitable for any project that is to be served entirely as flat files.
-Facilities are provided for rendering html from data, compiling LESS into CSS, deploying to S3, etc.
+Facilities are provided for rendering html from data, compiling LESS into CSS, deploying to S3, etc. (It actually supports deploying to servers too, but that's less well-tested.)

 What's in here?
 ---------------